argoproj-labs/training-material/argo-workflows/inputs-and-outputs/parameters.md

 ## Output Parameters

 Output parameters can be from a few places, but typically the most versatile is from a file.
-It this example, the container creates a file with a message in it:
+In this example, the container creates a file with a message in it:

 ```